Tw1ZZLER/ECCS1721-Digital-Logic/Lab Reports/Lab 05 Informal Report.md

 <p style="text-align: center">(g)</p>
 <p style="text-align: center">Figure 1: Play-Doh Logic gate symbols (a) NOT gate, (b) AND gate, (c) OR gate, (d) NAND gate, (e) NOR gate, (f) XOR gate, (g) XNOR gate.</p>
 #### In-Depth Gate Analysis
-- The gate we'll select for in-depth analysis is our OR gate, represented in figure 1c.
+- The gate we'll select for in-depth analysis is the OR gate.
+Our novel logic gate symbol is represented in figure 1c.

-- Evaluate and discuss your novel logic gate symbol for the selected gate.
-	- Is it sensible?
-Does its form help in expressing the gateʼs functionality or is it sensible in another way?
+- The accepted logic gate does not seem sensible.

  - The form of our OR gate is in the shape of a right bracket.
 		- This converges the two lines into a single vertical line and that vertical line is passed out of the front.
 We feel this is a better representation of the OR operation than the curved arrow.
-		- The 90 degree angles also make it easier to draw and represent.
+		- The 90 degree angles also make it easier to draw and represent, as opposed to the curved arrow of the accepted design.
 	- It is aesthetically pleasing because of our 90 degree angles and right bracket design.
 		- The two lines going inside of the bracket and then passing out as one line is nice to look at.

-		- Compare and contrast the sensibility of your novel symbol to the accepted symbol.
-Make the case for how it might be better, and/or how it might be worse.
-	- Is it aesthetically pleasing?
-Why?
-(Note: this is a personal opinion)
-		- Compare and contrast the aesthetics of your novel symbol to the accepted symbol.
-Make the case for how it is aesthetically better, and/or how it is worse, in your view
+This is in contrast the sharp edges of the accepted OR gate and oblong curvy shape.